 So if you are wondering who to call on if you feel there is no-one, please look at:

-~ Gyms with creches! (saved my life when my kids were really little, even an hour helps)
+~ Gyms with creches! (this saved my life when my kids were really little - even an hour helps)

 ~ Even look at any book clubs, craft clubs, gardening clubs, community services or ANY organisations that you can get involved in because friendships spring from everywhere and this is how your village will start to grow.